ramit21/machine-learning-python/README.md

 Various ML algoritmhs have been covered under the algorithms folder of this POC.
 These are Jupyter notebooks.
 Run Anaconda -> Jupyter -> select the .ipynb.
 Jupyter shortcuts:
 1. ctrl+Enter: runs the set of commands
-2. alt+enterL runs the set of commands, and inserts a new box below for the next set of commands.
+2. alt+Enter: runs the set of commands, and inserts a new box below for the next set of commands.

 ### References
 https://www.geeksforgeeks.org/machine-learning/